SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Apply this attribute to delay the evaluation of an expression by automatically wrapping that expression in a closure with no arguments.
-Apply this attribute to a parameter's type in a method or function declaration, for a parameter of a function type that takes no arguments and that returns a value of the type of the expression.
+You apply it to a parameter's type in a method or function declaration, for a parameter whose type is a function type that takes no arguments and that returns a value of the type of the expression.
 For an example of how to use the ``autoclosure`` attribute, see :ref:`Closures_Autoclosures` and :ref:`Types_FunctionType`.